 Public Holiday Opening Hours

-Landale Dental in Box Hill will be closed for Queens birthday public holiday from Saturday 10th June – Monday 12th June.
-We will return to normal operating hours again on Tuesday 13th June 2017.
+Landale Dental in Box Hill will be closed for the AFL grand final public holiday from Friday 29th September – Saturday 30th September.
+We will return to normal operating hours again on Monday 2nd October.
 In case of a dental emergency, please contact the Melbourne Dental Hospital on 9341 1000.

 Landale Dental Makes Box Hill’s Local News!